Skip to main content

 • Change in content handler: content update only.

-• Change in background controller/service: background update strategy only.
+• Change in background controller/service: browser-specific background strategy plus content re-injection handshake.

 Best practices